3570 S. Las Vegas Blvd., Las Vegas, NV

 Unlike many of its contemporaries that have been imploded into dust over the years -- Caesars Palace opened in 1966 -- the resort continues to innovate and reinvent itself without sacrificing that classic Rome-via-Vegas atmosphere: unparalleled service, majestic surroundings and a true circus maximus of diversions.

 Where should one even begin?
 That's easy...with the stellar entertainment.
-Continuing to raise the bar for shows in Vegas, Caesars Palace offers incredible headliner productions -- starring Elton John, Rod Stewart and Shania Twain (closing Dec.
-13, 2014) and several other music and comedy legends -- in its voluminous show venue the Colosseum.
+Continuing to raise the bar for shows in Vegas, Caesars Palace offers incredible headliner productions -- starring Celine Dion, Elton John, Rod Stewart, Mariah Carey and Reba with Brooks & Dunn and several other music and comedy legends -- in its voluminous show venue the Colosseum.
 An edgy, circus-style show for adults, "Absinthe" has also pitched its tent-style theater in front of the Roman Empire.
 Former British boy band star, Matt Goss appears in The Gossy Room at Cleopatra's Barge performing a combination of Rat Pack-era classics with his own hits.

 There are several cool bars to chill out in at the resort.
 Cleopatra's Barge, the luxurious floating lounge, transports you back to the time of Julius Caesar.
-The Shadow Bar features sexy shadow dancers and flair bartenders, while the Seahorse Lounge houses a 1,700-gallon aquarium filled with Australian pot belly seahorses at its entrance.
-A bar and lounge called Fizz Las Vegas serves high-end Champagnes by the glass or bottle along with exquisite choices of caviar, charcuterie and small plates.
+The Seahorse Lounge houses a 1,700-gallon aquarium filled with Australian pot belly seahorses at its entrance.
+A bar and lounge called Fizz Las Vegas serves high-end champagnes by the glass or bottle along with exquisite choices of caviar, charcuterie and small plates.
+In May 2015, Vista Cocktail Lounge will debut combining hi-tech offerings alongside craft cocktails.

 The ever-growing list of amazing dining options -- in both the casino and the renowned shopping mecca that is the The Forum Shops at Caesars -- features celebrity chefs like Bobby Flay with his Southwestern fare at Mesa Grill, Michel Richard of Central and Guy Savoy.
 Guests can also enjoy rare delights from the likes of Sushi Roku or for less adventurous palettes, there are comfort-food options like Serendipity 3 and The Cheesecake Factory.
 The Old Homestead Steakhouse, a venerable New York City steakhouse, serves up its iconic cuts of meat and classic sides at the resort.
 The Gordon Ramsay Pub & Grill offers an array of British-oriented food from lamb T-bone to fish and chips as well as have a striking bar with 36 beers on tap and 24 bottled beers.
+Searsucker is known for its cowboy attitude and signature items such as the 38-ounce bone-in ribeye tomahawk.
 The Bacchanal Buffet is a 25,000-square-foot homage to eating.
-In early 2015, Mr Chow, which is internationally renowned for its style and authentic Beijing cuisine, will open at the resort.
+In mid 2015, Mr Chow, which is internationally renowned for its style and authentic Beijing cuisine, will open at the resort.

 Of course, before high-class shopping and gourmet restaurants, Caesars Palace was known as the casino in Las Vegas for anyone who is anyone to throw around their cash.
 And the 129,000-square-foot casino continues to be a prime destination for high rollers, celebrities and those looking to become either of the two.
 Excitement is always on tap in 62-table poker room and throughout the fast-paced race and sports book.